-1. The AF sends Group Message Request to the NEF, containing the Group Message Payload, MBS service area, Group Message Delivery Start Time, Stop Time.
+1. The AF sends Group Message Request to the NEF, containing the Group Message Payload, MBS service area, Group Message Delivery Start Time, Stop Time, External Group Identifier.

-Editor's note: The other parameters in Group Message Request is FFS.

 2. The NEF checks authorization of AF.
 If geographical area information or civic address information was provided by the AF as MBS service area, the NEF translates the MBS service area to Cell ID list or TAI list.

 NOTE 2: The NEF is mandated for group message delivery.

 3. The NEF transforms the group message payload into a file, and determines the meta data information of the file (e.g. File URL, etc.).
+The NEF assigns a TLTRI that identifies this Group Message Request.

 If Application Service Provisioning hasn't been performed, step 4 to step 8 needs to be executed.
 Otherwise, they can be skipped.